 Michael Mahla, MD is selected by the American Health Council as “Best in Medicine” for his outstanding contributions to the medical field.
-As a professor and executive vice chair of the Department of Anesthesiology at Sidney Kimmel Medical College in Philadelphia, Pa., Dr. Michael Mahla oversees all clinical operations of the department.
-Since taking the executive vice-chair position in the department nearly two years ago, he has provided knowledgeable input in Anesthesiology, Intraoperative Neurophysiologic Monitoring, and Neuroanesthesia.
+As a professor and executive vice chair of the Department of Anesthesiology at Sidney Kimmel Medical College in Philadelphia, Pa.
+Dr. Michael Mahla oversees all clinical operations of the department.
+Since taking the executive vice-chair position in the department on July 1, 2018, he has provided knowledgeable input in Anesthesiology, Intraoperative Neurophysiologic Monitoring, and Neuroanesthesia.
 With 36 years of experience in the healthcare industry, Dr. Mahla is an invaluable medical expert.

 After he enrolled at Davidson College in North Carolina, Dr. Mahla’s interest to pursue a career in the medical field blossomed.
 He received his bachelor’s degree in chemistry in 1975, and later pursued his medical degree at Jefferson Medical College (now known as Sidney Kimmel Medical College) of Thomas Jefferson University.
 After graduating from the latter in 1979, he joined the Medical Corps of the U.S. Army — a decision he is incredibly proud of — and completed his residency in anesthesiology at Walter Reed Army Medical Center in 1983.
 That same year, Dr. Mahla became a staff anesthesiologist at the facility, and remained there until 1988.
 His passion for education led him to become a faculty member in the Department of Anesthesiology at the University of Florida College of Medicine.
 There he assumed roles including residency program director, Vice-Chair for Education, Vice-Chair for Clinical Affairs and finally, associate dean for graduate medical education.
 His career there spanned more than 27 years, after which he accepted a position as professor of anesthesiology at Sidney Kimmel Medical College in 2015.
 He excelled immensely in the role, and ultimately became the executive vice chair of the anesthesiology department in early 2016.